-- How do you see yourself, as an outsider or insider? - How do you see Jesus revealing God's mercy in this gospel?
+- How do you see yourself, as an outsider or insider? - What benefit do you experience in reaching out to people others marginalize?

-esus' final statement in the gospel makes his mission clear: he comes to seek out and save the lost.
+J esus' final statement in the gospel makes his mission clear: he comes to seek out and save the lost.
 Jesus draws the marginalized tax collector into the mystery of God's unconditional love.